researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/README.md

 1. ComboDroid first initializes the recording process and freshly starts the app;
 2. After initialization, a message `Waiting for the event....` will show on bash, and the tester can begin recording execution traces.
 Besides the GUI events and the system events, when recording an execution trace the test can also specify start and end of a use case by inputting `start` and `end` on bash to specify the start and end of a use case, respectively; and
    4. When finishing recording an execution trace, the tester can input `halt` on bash to stop recording.
 ComboDroid will show `Enter 1 to start recording, 2 to quit` on the bash, asking whether the tester wants to record another trace.
 The tester can either input `1` to go back to step 1 to do so, or `2` to quit recording.

 The recorded traces is stored at the `/home/combodroid/artifact/traces` directory.
 ComboDroid will then use these traces to conduct automatic testing.

-## 4. Usage of Tool Built from Source Code

-In `INTALL.md` we introduce how to build the tool from source code.
-The built tool, namely two jar files `ComboDroid.jar` and `client.jar`, can be directly used in our VM.
-Load the two jar files to the `/home/combodroid/artifact` directory, overriding the pre-built artifact, and you can run it at the ComboDroid installation directory `/home/combodroid` as described in the previous sections.